COVID-19 Modelling Aotearoa

-COVID-19 Modelling Aotearoa arose under the leadership of Te Pūnaha Matatini investigators, and is now a standalone programme hosted by the University of Auckland.
+COVID-19 Modelling Aotearoa arose under the leadership of Te Pūnaha Matatini investigators, and has been a standalone programme hosted by the University of Auckland since January 2021.
 Early in the pandemic we were funded by the Ministry of Business, Innovation and Employment, and we are currently funded by the Department of the Prime Minister and Cabinet.

 The Disinformation Project has been studying the spread of misinformation and disinformation within Aotearoa New Zealand, to understand the trends and what they mean for our country.

 Effect of vaccination, border testing, and quarantine requirements on the risk of COVID-19 in New Zealand

 We use a stochastic branching process model to investigate the risk of border-related outbreaks of COVID-19 and strategies to mitigate this risk.